aplteam/AcreLog/README.md

 # AcreLog

+## Overview

 This user command puts acre's log file onto a GUI.
+It's Windows only and needs at least version 17.0 of Dyalog APL.

 If you don't use [acre](https://github.com/the-carlisle-group/Acre-Desktop "acre on GitHub") there is no point in having this user command.